 To win workers’ comp claims, you should document everything.
 Start with informing your employer that an injury happened.

 In some states, the employer must be notified within 30 days of the accident.
 If you’re not sure what the law in your state is, consult a workers’ comp attorney.

 When reporting an accident, provide all the details about the events that caused the injury.
 Write down everything you remember about the accident for your own records.

 Make sure to record all phone calls.
 This includes calls with the insurance company, a doctor’s office, and your employer.
 Always state the name of the person you’re speaking with and the call time.

-This is useful for remembering things you talked about.
-Also, some doctor’s offices and insurances will document your call, so it’s a good idea to have your records in place.
+This is useful for remembering the things you talked about.
+Also, some doctor’s offices and insurance companies will document your call, so it’s a good idea to have your records in place.

 2. Be Careful When Talking to an Insurance Adjuster

 An insurance adjuster will most likely ask for a statement explaining how the injury happened in detail.

 Then, they’ll use this recorded statement to find discrepancies and lower the compensation amount.
 Keep in mind that you aren’t under obligation to give a statement.